dfelinto/blender-manual/rigging/armatures/visualization.rst

-Obviously, you have to be in :guilabel:`Edit` or :guilabel:`Pose` modes to move bones between layers - note that as with objects, bones can lay in several layers at once, just use the usual :kbd:`shift-lmb` clicks… First of all, you have to select the chosen bone(s)!
+Obviously, you have to be in :guilabel:`Edit` or :guilabel:`Pose` modes to move bones between layers - note that as with objects, bones can lay in several layers at once, just use the usual :kbd:`shift-lmb` clicks...
+First of all, you have to select the chosen bone(s)!

 - In the :guilabel:`Button` window, use the "layer buttons" of each selected bone "sub-panel" (:guilabel:`Armature Bones` panel) to control in which layer(s) it lays.